pprometey/nika-vpn/README.md

 It is an easy to deploy and use private VPN server with ad blocker and tunneling VPN traffic through via websocket.

-This VPN service based on Wirehole + wg-access-server + wstunnel and provides a convenient and friendly installer.
+This VPN service based on Wirehole + wg-access-server + wstunnel and provides a convenient and friendly installers for server and client side.

 1. [Wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
 2. [wg-access-server](https://github.com/freifunkMUC/wg-access-server) - An all-in-one WireGuard VPN solution with a web ui for connecting devices.